SaptakBN/interview-crud/README.md

-# Blog CRUD (Node.js, Express, MongoDB, React, TypeScript)
+# Blog CRUD (Node.js, Express, MongoDB, React and TypeScript)

 ## 📌 Overview

-This is a **RESTful Blog CRUD** built using **Node.js, Express, MongoDB, React and TypeScript**.
+This is a **Blog CRUD** built using **Node.js, Express, MongoDB, React and TypeScript**.
 It allows users to register, authenticate via JWT, create and manage blog posts, and includes an admin approval system before posts are published.

 ## 🚀 Features